Blog

 What is Sexual Harassment?

 Sexual harassment is a form of sex discrimination.
-Sexual harassment can be an unwelcome advance, request for sexual favor, physical touching, or verbal harassment of a sexual nature.
+Sexual harassment can be an unwelcome advance, a request for sexual favor, physical touching, or verbal harassment of a sexual nature.

 How Should Employers Respond?

 State and federal laws prohibit employers from retaliating against employees who are asserting their rights to be free from employment discrimination.
-Retaliation includes, but is not limited to reprimands, negative performance evaluations, and transferring the employee to a less desirable position.
+Retaliation includes, but is not limited to, reprimands, negative performance evaluations, and transferring the employee to a less desirable position.

 It is unlawful to retaliate against applicants or employees who engage in protected conduct, including filing a complaint, reporting discrimination to a supervisor, answering questions during an investigation, refusing to follow orders that would result in discrimination, and intervening to protect others.